TomLKoller/ADEKF/README.md

     }
 };
 ```
 The functor requires the template T, which is the Scalar type.
 Type this anywhere where you would write double or float.
 This is required for the automatic differentiation.
 The ParameterPack is a variadic template.
-You can pass as any arguments to your dynamic model as you need.
+You can pass as many arguments to your dynamic model as you need.
 These do not have to be templated with type T. Take care that you write an & in front of state.
 The dynamic model has to overwrite the given state.
 For example if you want a dynamic model which adds velocity to your position state then you define the functor as: